Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 ## Payment Spinner

-Sometimes when you make a purchase on website, you are left waiting for while to see if your payment is being accepted.
+Sometimes when you make a purchase on a website, you are left waiting for awhile to see if your payment is being accepted.
 When the user is left staring at the screen wondering if their payment is being accepted, they might hit refresh or the back button doing this can affect the payment process.
-So inorder to give the user some visual queue that something is happening, I added in a loading-spinner screen.
+So in order to give the user some visual queue that something is happening, I added in a loading-spinner screen.

 ![spinner](wireframes/spinner.png)

 ## Django Countries

-Rather than the user having to type in a country code when filing out the checkout form, they can select their country from a dropdown list.
+Rather than the user having to type in a country code when filling out the checkout form, they can select their country from a dropdown list.
 During testing I was using IR for Ireland, which I couldn't understand why the card was being declined.
 I should have been using IE, IR is Iran.
 A common mistake that could infuriate the user.
 Django Countries will eliminate this error from the user.

 ![django countries](wireframes/django_countries.png)